YichaoOU/HemTools/docs/content/Motif_analysis/find_motif_seq.rst

 Identify known transcription factor binding sites on given sequences.
 Motif scanning is based on FIMO, default p-value is 1e-4.

 Default known motifs are from Human.
+For mouse, use: ``/home/yli11/Data/Motif_database/Mouse/mouse_TF.meme``

 Input